zkSNARK/date-by-first-second-third-fourth-fifth/README.md

 A utility to return the date of the first, second, third, fourth, or fifth day (monday, tues, ... etc.) of a given month and year.

+This could be used within a scheduling library or otherwise place where a user might need to find dates for phrases like "find the date of first monday of next month"

-The API is intended to flow in the order a human would read it.
-For example, we might ask for the date of the first Monday in December 2020.
+Abstracting the 'human readable' concept to a more general usage, the API is built to enable users to ask the more general question of getting the date from an ordinal request.
+For example we might ask for the date of the first Monday in December 2020.

 To enable this I created the primary api as follows...